Not sure which Medicare plan works for you? Use our easy tool to shop, compare, and enroll in plans from popular carriers.

 In addition to the costs associated with CPAP therapy itself, you may be wondering “does Medicare cover CPAP machine supplies as well?”
 You may be surprised to learn that the answer is yes; at least 80 percent of equipment costs will be covered under Original Medicare Part B in accordance with the following replacement schedule:

 Please note that Original Medicare will not typically pay for items and services that exceed this replacement schedule under most circumstances.
-In addition, Original Medicare does not cover the following CPAP supplies:
+In addition, Medicare approved CPAP machines may not include:

 In addition to medically necessary CPAP machines, equipment, and treatment, Original Medicare Part B may also cover sleep studies that relate to the diagnosis and management of sleep apnea.